perfect moodboard step-by-step

 This step is more complicated than it might seem.
 Besides traditional goals like presenting a project at the office, for fun, getting inspiration, etc., you need to understand whether your mood board is a practical representation of a finished idea or about finding the solution or needed direction.

 Remember that mood boards are about learning, exploring, and researching.
-Something goes wrong if they put you into a frame, limiting your ability to express ideas.
+Something goes wrong if they put you into a frame, limiting your creative freedom.

-Now that you know what your mood board should look like, let’s start creating it.
+Now that you know what your mood board should look like, let's start creating it.
 The step many forget about is giving it a name.
-That’s important if you’ve decided to create a couple of them or if there will be different versions of one.
-Also, it will be easier to find them in the future, among other documents.
+That's important if you've decided to create a couple of them or if there will be different versions of one.
+Also, you may add a few descriptive words to help your audience better understand your creative project.

 The next step is writing down all of your ideas for the current board.